If you are looking to plan a stress free unique wedding in a stunning location, then consider having your wedding in Malta.

 - Civil and religious ceremonies are legally binding.

 - Civil ceremonies take place in the Marriage Registry, or at authorised venues which have approval from the Registry Office.

 - Your Marriage certificate is issued in English.

 - Same sex civil unions are legal in Malta.

 Top Tips from Malta wedding planning experts

 Mediterranean countries like Malta and Croatia are very laid back and slow.
 It is important to keep in mind that sometimes it takes dozen follow ups and weeks to get responses from suppliers (especially if you start planning in summer – middle of wedding season).
 Starting with your wedding planning with plenty time ahead will save you from stress and headache.
-Plus you get to negotiate better deals and save more money for fun bits (like fireworks! – which are quite affordable in Malta)
+Plus you get to negotiate better deals and save more money for fun bits…like fireworks! – which are quite affordable in Malta.

 Real Experiences – Why did you choose Malta?

+We had never been to Malta before but have family members who love going there and other family members who had always wanted to go but never had the opportunity.
+Originally we were thinking of getting married in Las Vegas, but knew it would be too far and costly for many family members to travel and they would be upset not to see us marry.
 We chose Mellieha as I asked my Mum and Auntie separately which church they liked most on the island and they both said there was a lovely small chapel there that they loved.so that was it!